pulp/pulpcore/docs/glossary.rst

     :class:`~pulpcore.app.models.Content`
     content unit
         Content are the smallest units of data that can be added and removed from :term:`repositories<repository>`.
 When singular, "content unit" should be used.
-Content units can have multiple :term:`artifacts<artifact>`.
+Each content unit can have multiple :term:`artifacts<artifact>`.
 Each content unit has a :term:`type` (like .rpm or .deb) which that is defined by a :term:`plugin`.

     content app
         A `Django <https://docs.djangoproject.com>`_ app provided by :term:`pulpcore` that serves